Not a member? Sign up now

 Social media can benefit therapists and psychiatrists by extending their reach.
 Mental health professionals are increasingly using social networking tools such as Facebook, Tumblr, and Pinterest to collect data that can be used in research, and to connect with other professionals in the online community.

 Twenty-four hour suicide prevention hotlines aren’t the only sources of intervention.
 An increasing number of websites are now offering support through social media channels.
-An example of such a site is ReachOut.com, an online youth mental health service that provides a chatroom, information resources, videos, and podcasts.
-ReachOut has a sizable Facebook community with 21,000 likes, and a presence on many other social media, including Twitter, Tumblr, and a Youtube channel.
-ReachOut provides an anonymous forum for people to connect, share personal experiences, and even allows them to sign up for an SMS service to receive daily advice, motivational messages, and information useful for recovery or seeking help.
+These sites often provide anonymous forums for people to connect, share personal experiences, and many even allows them to sign up for an SMS service to receive daily advice, motivational messages, and information useful for recovery or seeking help.

 Tweetups are just one example of how social media can build new relationships.
 Social media (and not only Twitter) can also help manage relationships, especially with those who live far away, thus breaking down geographical barriers.
 It can also be helpful at maintaining relationships for those with disabilities, such as elderly individuals, and people with physical handicaps that limit mobility and prevent travel outside the home.
 Far from increasing isolation, social media can provide alternative means of finding support, even helping to lift depression, and as Tweetups have shown, can provide a healthy excuse to go outside rather than stay cooped up indoors or hunched over a computer.